(605) 826-2322 pwsyltie@yahoo.com

 “Love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 And the world passes away, and the lust thereof: but he that does the will of God abides for ever” (I John 2:15-17).

 “Come unto me, all you that labor and are heavy laden, and I will give you rest.
 Take My yoke upon you, and learn of Me; for I am meek and lowly in heart: and you shall find rest unto your souls.
-For My yoke is easy, and My burden is light” (Matthew 11:28-30).
+For My yoke is easy, and My burden is light” (Matthew 11:28-30; see also Matthew 5:12-16, where we are to be lights to the world, examples that cannot be hidden).

 “For I have given you an example, that you should do as I have done to you” (John 13:15).